Laurent Levy

 Laurent Levy (born 1971) is a French physical chemist, inventor, and pioneer of nanotechnology and nanomedicine.
-He is the co-founder of the global biotechnology company Nanobiotix, and has served as chief executive officer (CEO) since its inception in March 2003.
-He also authored more than 35 international scientific publications and has applied for several patents.
+He is the co-founder of the global biotechnology company Nanobiotix, and has been chief executive officer (CEO) since its inception in March 2003.
+He has authored more than 35 international scientific publications and applied for several patents.

 Early life and education

-Laurent Levy was born on the outskirts of northern-east Paris, France, in Montreuil.
+Laurent Levy was born on the outskirts of northern-east Paris, in Montreuil.

 After high school, Laurent went on to study biology at Pierre and Marie Curie University (Paris VI).
 He changed his area of study to biophysics then to physics and chemistry after two years, graduating with his bachelor's degree in 1994.
 He then earned his master's degree (DEA) in physics of condensed matter from UPVI-ESPCI.

 Laurent attended Paris VI and the CEA for doctoral studies in physical chemistry, specializing in nanomaterials.
 His doctoral thesis centered on quantum confinement as it relates to magnetic semiconductors.

-Following the receipt of his doctorate, Levy completed a postdoctoral fellowship with Prof. Paras N. Prasad at the Institute for Lasers, Photonics, and Biophotonics at SUNY Buffalo in the United States.
+Following the receipt of his doctorate, Levy completed a postdoctoral fellowship with Paras N. Prasad at the Institute for Lasers, Photonics, and Biophotonics at SUNY Buffalo in the United States.